Legal Data by

-While the work on the project is still going on, farmers from all the affected villages are protesting to get a fair compensation.
-Farmers are demanding that they should be paid the compensation whichever is higher, the circle rate or the market rate.
-Along with that farmers are also demanding that they should get an additional compensation for not being able to cultivate the land for 6 years, during which the project could not be commenced.
-From December 2016 to January 2017, During a protest which went on for almost a month, two of the farmers' leaders Niranjan Singh Rajput and Vishakha Rajput were jailed by the Kanpur police under the Gunda Act.
+While the work on the project is still ongoing, farmers from all the affected villages are protesting to get a fair compensation.
+Farmers are demanding that they should be paid compensation based on the circle rate or the market rate, whichever is higher, and additional compensation for not being able to cultivate the land for the six years during which the project could not be commenced.
+From December 2016 to January 2017, during a protest which went on for almost a month, two of the farmers' leaders Niranjan Singh Rajput and Vishakha Rajput were jailed by the Kanpur police under the Goonda Act.

 Non-Forest (Other than Grazing Land)

 Year of Estimation

 Has the Conflict Ended?

 Whether claims/objections were made as per procedure in the relevant statute

 What was the claim(s)/objection(s) raised by the community?